Home / Database / How to Install MySQL Community Server for Local Development

 • Update Regularly: Apply new patches to address bugs and security vulnerabilities.

-• Use Strong Credentials: Choose complex passwords, and avoid using root for day-to-day operations.
+• Use Strong Credentials: Choose complex passwords and avoid using the root for day-to-day operations.

 • Firewall Rules: Limit remote access or bind MySQL to localhost if you only need local development.